CODAME/codame-website/README.md

 This is a specific solution to our specific problems but the code may be interesting or useful to others who want to build a custom CMS.

-All the code for this CMS is freely usable under the MIT license, but please do not use the CODAME logo or brand in your own projects.
+All the code for this CMS is freely usable under the MIT license, but please do not use the CODAME logo or brand in your own projects without asking.